 Preheat the oven to 140C and line two large trays with baking paper/parchment.

 Take 15g (0.5 ounces or approximately 1 tablespoon) of the mixture and roll it into a smooth ball, before forming it into a small log about 6cm long between your palms.
 Now gently shape it into a crescent and place it on the prepared tray.
+Alternatively, you can place a piece of baking paper/parchment onto the counter top and then gently roll the dough into the log shape…just use which ever method you find the easiest.
 Place the cookies about 3cm apart, as they do spread a little during baking.
+If the dough become too warm to work with, just pop it back in the refrigerator to chill again. *However, if it’s a particularly warm day, please follow the instructions in the notes above.

 Bake one tray at a time in the middle of the oven for 20 minutes, until the cookies have a slight golden hue around the edges.

-While the Vanillekipferl are baking, make the vanilla sugar coating by sifting all the sugars together into a bowl.
+While the Vanillekipferl are baking, place the vanilla sugar into a spice grinder and process until the sugar becomes quite fine in texture, before sifting both the sugars together into a bowl.

 Once baked, allow the cookies to cool on their trays for about 2 minutes.
 When cooled, use a palette knife or thin egg slice, to gently loosen the cookies from the baking paper/parchment.